sahiljagtap08/metro-app-dijkstras/README.md

 - You don't need to be a C++ whiz, but some basic knowledge of the language will come in handy.
 - If you're familiar with stuff like graphs and heaps and algorithms like Dijkstra's, BFS, and DFS, that's a bonus, but don't sweat it if you're not.
 - Oh, and if you've heard of the C++ Standard Template Library (STL), it might make things easier (you can learn about it here: [cplusplus.com/reference/stl](http://www.cplusplus.com/reference/stl/)).

-You're all set!
-Just take the structure and ideas from the Java version, translate them into C++, and you're good to go.
-Happy coding!